NassiDudi/Ynet_QA_RAG_ChatBot/README.md

 ## 🖥️ How to Run
 There are two ways you can run this project:

-Using Google Colab (Recommended for easy setup) Download the notebook:
+### 1.Using Google Colab (Recommended for easy setup) Download the notebook:

 Visit the GitHub repository and download the Ynet_QA_RAG_ChatBot.ipynb file.
 Upload the notebook to Colab:

 Open Google Colab.
 Click on "File" > "Upload notebook" and select the downloaded .ipynb file.

-Clone this repository:
+### 2.Clone this repository:

 git clone https://github.com/NassiDudi/Ynet_QA_RAG_ChatBot.git
+Create virtual environment
-Install the required packages
+Install the required packages using requirements.txt run the Ynet_QA_RAG_ChatBot.py file

 ## 🧠 Architecture Overview
 **These models were chosen because they are freely accessible(without payment), easy to integrate, and perform reasonably well for Hebrew, which lacks the extensive NLP support available for English.**